-However, when purchasing studio equipment yourself for your home studio, it is essential that you do your research so that you can get your money’s worth and give your recordings the quality they deserve.
+However, when purchasing studio equipment yourself for your home studio, it’s essential you do the research and get your money’s worth to give your recordings the quality they deserve.

 In fact, many producers consider this to be the single most critical piece of equipment in a studio, so selecting a quality monitor can make all the difference between a recording that has obviously been thrown together at home and one that nearly mimics the level of professional productions.